-Serum sickness is a rare hypersensitivity reaction due to foreign antigens, causing fever, rash, and arthralgia.
-17 RTX may produce human anti-chimeric antibodies (HACAs) and induce serum sickness.
-18 Although serum sickness is relatively common among autoimmune disease patients, there are few reports in patients with PV.
+Serum sickness is an uncommon hypersensitivity undesirable reaction due to antigens, characterized by fever, rash, and arthralgia.
+RTX is induce serum sickness by producing human anti-chimeric antibodies.
+Although serum sickness is commonly reported in patients with autoimmune disease, few reports were published for patients with PV.